Today is National Taffy Day, and I must mention my favorite taffy: Fralinger's Molasses Paddle Pops!

 I couldn't find a recipe that replicated Molasses Paddle Pops.
 Let me know if you have one.
 Maybe sometimes, you just can't make it at home.

 While the origins of Salt Water Taffy remain a mystery, one thing is for certain.
 No one did more to promote this popular confection than Joseph Fralinger.

 A former glassblower and fish merchant, Joseph returned from Philadelphia to his Atlantic City roots in the mid 1880s.
 After taking a job with a bricklayer, he earned enough money to open a small concession on the Atlantic City Boardwalk from which he sold fruit, soda, and the latest summer sensation, "lemonade."

 By 1884, Joseph was approached to take over a taffy stand on Applegate Pier.
 He agreed and began to perfect his own recipe for Salt Water Taffy, introducing his first batch of molasses taffy in 1885.
 Throughout the years he developed a number of new flavors, eventually offering Atlantic City's largest selection with 25.

 As Fralinger's grew to six locations, he decided that Salt Water Taffy should return home with resort visitors.
 Using experiences from his fish merchant days, he packed one pound oyster boxes with Salt Water Taffy, making it the first "Atlantic City Souvenir."
-The one-pound box still remains the most popular souvenir over 125 years later.
-And by 1899 Salt Water Taffy had become a household word across America!
+The one-pound box still remains the most popular souvenir 125+ years later.
+By 1899 Salt Water Taffy had become a household word across America!